Starting Backgrounds

 Possessions:

-Special: You may hold your holy symbol aloft in both hands and Invoke the Fogweaver to call forth the enshrouding fog.
-Roll against the risk that your faith is weak; if you fail, you can’t try again today.
+Weave the Fog: You may hold your holy symbol aloft in both hands and Invoke the Fogweaver to call forth the enshrouding fog.
+Roll against the risk that your faith is weak; if you fail, you can’t try again until you spend time in meditation.

 It takes about 10 minutes for the fog to descend, and it lasts for 1d6 hours.
 The closer you are to the ocean, the heavier the fog will be.
 Far inland, it’s a wispy mist that provides scant concealment.
 On the open ocean, it’s a freezing wall of impenetrable grey.
 You can use this power indoors or underground, but the fog won’t be able to reach you.